mckennapsean/dissertation/content/10-acknowledge.md

 data sketches design method that I conducted.
-James taught me, through practice, observation, and discussion, a lot about design and making better software systems for humans to use, and I enjoyed our project together as we redesigned a visualization tool and formulated the ground work for the design activity framework.
+James taught me, through practice, observation, and discussion, a lot about design and making better software systems for humans to use, and I enjoyed our project together as we redesigned a visualization tool and formulated the groundwork for the design activity framework.
 Lastly, but certainly not least, Nathalie and I worked together for years, from visualizing set-typed data to establishing requirements for a storytelling authoring tool, and her inspiration, enthusiasm, and brilliance